ShanaryS/algorithm-visualizer/README.md

 pip install -r requirements.txt
 ```

+For compiling the C++ code, the CMakeLists.txt is all you need.
+The result will be a python extension (.pyd) in the same directory as the source files (for easy importing to python).

 # Usage

 To create portable .exe files for each visualizer, setup the virtual environment as described above along with installing requirements.txt (On windows just run 'create_venv.cmd').